Roger-luo/FromFile.jl/README.md

 The proposal is to extend the `using`/`import` syntax, by giving it a mode by which it can access files.

-Each file loaded in this manner would be evaluated in total isolation, stored globally in `PackageName.__toplevel__`, and a binding added to the current context.
+Each file loaded in this manner would be evaluated in total isolation, stored globally in its package (which may be `Main`), and a binding added to the current context.

-If a file has already been loaded then it would be looked up in the global reference rather than being re-evaluated, to avoid duplication issues.
+If a file has already been loaded then it would be looked up in the global reference rather than being re-evaluated, which avoids duplication issues.

 File identity is determined by filesystem location.